GLIMS-RGI/rgi_user_guide/docs/02_regions_definition.md

 - The region boxes for region `01` (Alaska) used to encompass some islands in the Bering Sea East of Kamtchatka.
 One of the two boxes, part of subregion `01-03` Alaska Peninsula (Aleutians), contains no glaciers (and probably hasn't for a long time) and is now removed.
 - Subregion `05-11` (Greenland Ice Sheet) has been removed (since the RGI does not include the ice sheet proper and thus this subregion had no entries).
-- The southern boundary of region 12 (Caucasus and Middle East) has been shifted south by 2° (from 32°N to 30°N) to encompass a cluster of glaciers which were previously not included.
+- The southern boundary of region `12` (Caucasus and Middle East) has been shifted south by 2° (from 32°N to 30°N) to encompass a cluster of glaciers which were previously not included.
-- The Antarctic mainland has been removed from the polygon of RGI region 19.
-A new region 20, ("*Antarctic Mainland*") may possibly be added in the future.
+- The Antarctic mainland has been removed from the polygon of RGI region `19`.
-- Region 19 has been renamed to "*Subantarctic and Antarctic Islands*" (instead of "*Antarctic and Subantarctic*")
+- Region `19` has been renamed to "*Subantarctic and Antarctic Islands*" (instead of "*Antarctic and Subantarctic*")
+- A new region `20`, ("*Antarctic Mainland*") has been added but it presently contains no glaciers in the RGI.

 **Technical changes:**